nbisel/services-jeopardy/web/README.md

 node scripts/import-csv.mjs path/to/export.csv
 ```

-The original Streamlit version lives in `app.py` at the repo root, kept as an archive.
+The original Streamlit version lives in the `app.py` file at the repo root, kept as an archive.